 The news of the ramped-up expansion came as Bonobos secured another round of financing, bringing the firm’s total funding to $128 million.
 In February, AYR.com, the company’s first women’s brand, was launched.

 Other e-commerce players that have recently opened stores that to varying degrees act like e-commerce showrooms include Birchbox, Warby Parker, Piperlime, Indochino and Harry’s.

+Are the benefits of operating physical locations for e-tailers beginning to outweigh the drawbacks?
 Will e-commerce showrooms like Bonobos become increasingly common in the years ahead?